Consequences of Criminal Convictions

 Paying a fine is not an option, and you cannot just ignore it in hopes that you will get out of the fine.
 If you do not pay it, and the court finds that you are able to pay it, you can go to jail.

 If you are sentenced to probation, it could be either unsupervised or supervised.
-Regardless, following the terms of your probation is essential and probation attorneys, criminal defense attorneys who are experienced in handling probation cases like those at Kurtz and Blum, can help you if you are found to have violated the terms of your probation.
+Regardless, following the terms of your probation is essential and probation attorneys, criminal defense attorneys who are experienced in handling probation cases like those at Kurtz & Blum, PLLC, can help you if you are found to have violated the terms of your probation.

 - Unsupervised probation can be thought of as little more than a warning given to those convicted of smaller crimes with little or no criminal record.
 If you are sentence to unsupervised probation, you will be free to leave court that day and will successfully complete probation if you are not convicted of any other crimes during the probation period.
 If you do violate your unsupervised probation a judge may sentence you to active time.
 You should have a seasoned defense lawyer by your side before walking into a violation hearing.